MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Return Value

-The return value is nonzero if printing should continue or if there is no abort procedure.
-It is 0 if the print job should be terminated.
+The return value is nonzero if printing should continue or if there's no abort procedure.
+It's 0 if the print job should be terminated.
 The return value is supplied by the abort function.

 ## <a name="realizepalette"></a> `CDC::RealizePalette`